dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 In the barangay, or small village, of San Joaquin about nine miles outside Tacloban, many more would have died without the intervention of international aid agencies, like those funded in part by UCLA students, that brought rice, sardines, noodles and tents, Lantajo said.

+<blockquote>It’s hard to catch a fish swimming with dead bodies.
+Then you have to eat it.
+It’s hard.” <span class="blockquote-attribution">—Gregorio Lantajo Jr.</span></blockquote>

 Maharlika Gastones’ family lost everything to the floodwaters.
 Her family needed clothing right after the storm, along with gasoline, food and water.

 So many people were left without any resources that looting started very quickly once the water had subsided.